CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 20. Object-Oriented Programming Principles/README.md

 In this example, we cast an AfricanLion to Object.
 This operation is called upcasting and is permitted because AfricanLion is an indirect child of the Object class.

  Now it is the time to mention that the keywords string and object are simply compiler tricks and are substituted with System.String and System.Object during compilation.

 Let’s continue with the example:

-ObjectExample.cs
 // …

 AfricanLion africanLion = new AfricanLion(true, 80);